-In another post, I wrote about my coming back full-circle to embroidery, through the door of the Japanese stitch method of Sashiko and my 60's flashback to mending and embroidering my jeans, which I am doing, again, under the umbrella of Japanese mending, called Boro stitching.
+Last post, I wrote about my coming back full-circle to embroidery, through the door of the Japanese stitch method of Sashiko and my 60's flashback to mending and embroidering my jeans, which I am doing, again, under the umbrella of Japanese mending, called Boro stitching.
 I got my first Sashiko coaster set at a great shop in Tacoma WA, when I was visiting my sister and the Tacoma Weaver's Guild (www.shiboridragon.com).
 One thing that is SO cool about these stitching methods, is that they parallel Shibori methods - see the photos, below.
 How cool is that?
-If you are curious, join me in December, when I am teaching a workshop on these techniques!!
-See the Events section of my Store.

 I have dabbled in Shibori over the years, but when I heard that Nellie Rose (www.nellierosetextiles.com) was teaching Shibori at Appalachian Piecework, Staunton VA (appachianpiecework.com) the fabulous boutique of textile artist Lori Gunderson, I cleared my September calendar and made sure I could go.
 Nellie studied in Japan with a Shibori master and it was an honor to study with her!
 Since then, I have been happily stitching, folding & clamping & dyeing.
 I tried using my organic 1, 2, 3 Indigo pot, but I found I get darker/ more contrasty Shibori with my natural Fe vat, another Michel Garcia dye method, also detailed in Catharine Ellis & Joy Boutrup's The Art and Science of Natural Dyes.
 BTW - I am using TN-grown Stoney Creek indigo (www.stoneycreekindigo.com) and recommend it, highly.